-Marston Montgomery Primary School will ensure all Staff / anyone who has contact with a child or young person including Governors and volunteers that if any have concerns about the welfare and safety of a child, discussions take place with the Designated Safeguarding Lead as soon as they are aware or know about a concern and the Designated Safeguarding Lead reports that concern as soon as possible.
+Marston Montgomery Primary School will ensure that if any Staff, governors and volunteers have concerns about the welfare and safety of a child, discussions take place with the Designated Safeguarding Lead as soon as they are aware or know about a concern.
 The Designated Safeguarding Lead will act upon the information received; however, we also recognise any one can make a referral into social care.